MicrosoftDocs/visualstudio-docs/docs/help-viewer/overview.md

 ---
 # Microsoft Help Viewer

 You can install and view content for various products and technologies on your local computer by using Microsoft Help Viewer.
-These products include Visual Studio, the .NET Framework, language reference, SQL Server, and Windows Development.
+These products include Visual Studio, .NET, language reference, SQL Server, and Windows Development.
 Help Viewer enables you to:

 - Download sets of content, which are also referred to as books.
 This can be useful if you need to work "offline" and still have access to documentation.